 The document templates include a skeleton framework for creation of a finished document and styles have been applied to various sections and content.
 Content should be added by either typing or copying text (see also 3.1.2), selecting it and then applying the style by clicking the relevant style in the Style Gallery.
-Appendix 2 contains style quick guides for the respective document templates.
 It is recommended that authors familiarize themselves with the styles before creating or editing a document.